-Action 2 would consider updates to the catch limits (OFL, ABC, and ACL) for gray snapper based on SEDAR 75 and OFL and ABC recommendations from the SSC.
+Action 2 would consider updates to the catch limits (OFL, ABC, and ACL) for GS based on SEDAR 75 and OFL and ABC recommendations from the SSC.
 Additionally, Alternatives 2 and 3 would update the catch limits to reflect that recreational catch and effort data are now estimated by MRIP-FES as opposed to the MRIP-CHTS (See Chapter 1).

-Alternative 1 (No Action) would maintain the current catch limits as set in Amendment 51 to the Fishery Management Plan for Reef Fish Resources in the Gulf of Mexico (Reef Fish FMP).
-These catch limits were based on Southeast Data, Assessment, and Review 51 (SEDAR 51) and were derived using recreational data from MRIP-CHTS.
-Recreational harvest data for gray snapper are now collected and estimated using MRIP-FES.
+Alternative 1 (No Action) would maintain the current catch limits as set in Amendment 51 to the Reef Fish FMP.
+These catch limits were based on Southeast Data, Assessment, and Review 51 (SEDAR 51 2018) and were derived using recreational data from MRIP-CHTS.
+Recreational harvest data for GS are now collected and estimated using MRIP-FES.
 The catch limits in Alternative 1 do not reflect the SSC's recent OFL and ABC recommendations.
-In addition, because federal recreational data is now collected using MRIP-FES, Alternative 1 would require landings to be converted to MRIP-CHTS for management purposes.
+In addition, because federal recreational data are now collected using MRIP-FES, Alternative 1 would require landings to be converted to MRIP-CHTS for management purposes.

 Alternative 2 would modify catch limits for 2024 through 2028+ by setting the OFL at the yield at F{26%SPR} and the ABC at 75% of F{26%SPR} each year.
 Catch limits in 2029 and future years would be set at the 2028 levels.
 The SSC recommended setting the OFL based on long-term recruitment estimate variability, since they observed that recent recruitment had been very high and did not think it was likely to be sustained.
-Because the stock status is above MSY, the OFL, ABC, and ACL would decrease each year from 2024 (OFL-9.402 mp; ABC-7.063 mp; ACL 6.498 mp) to 2028 (OFL-5.969 mp; ABC-5.438 mp; ACL-5.003 mp).
+Because the stock biomass is above the maximum sustainable yield, the OFL, ABC, and ACL would decrease each year from 2024 (OFL-9.402 mp ww; ABC-7.063 mp ww; ACL 6.498 mp ww) to 2028 (OFL-5.969 mp ww; ABC-5.438 mp ww; ACL-5.003 mp ww).
 The ACL would be set using an 8% buffer below the ABC as calculated from the Council's ACL/ACT Control Rule.

 Preferred Alternative 3 would modify catch limits for 2024 through 2028+ by using a constant catch approach in making catch limits equal for each year.
-The OFL and ABC would be set to a 5-year average of projected yield $F{26\%SPR}$ which equate to an OFL of 7.547 mp and an ABC of 6.226 mp.
-The ACL would be set at 5.728 mp using an 8% buffer below the ABC as calculated from the Council's ACL/ACT Control Rule.
+The OFL and ABC would be set to a 5-year average of projected yield F{26%SPR} which equate to an OFL of 7.547 mp ww and an ABC of 6.226 mp ww.
+The ACL would be set at 5.728 mp ww using an 8% buffer below the ABC as calculated from the Council's ACL/ACT Control Rule.